 Can I reuse pickling brine?

-According to a National Center for Home Preservation’s blog post on drying, you can save and reuse pickling brine (vinegar, salt, sugar, water solution) if it was not combined with the vegetables you are pickling.
-However, do not reuse brine mixed with vegetables.
+According to a National Center for Home Preservation blog post on drying, you can save and reuse pickling brine (vinegar, salt, sugar, water solution) if it was not combined with the vegetables you are pickling.
+But do not reuse brine mixed with vegetables.
 The vegetables soak up the vinegar solution making them acidic while making the pickling solution less acidic.
-For safety sake, do not use leftover brine that previously held vegetables for another recipe.
+For safety's sake, do not use leftover brine that previously held vegetables for another recipe.
 Remember, fresh is always best.

-If you use up to date, tested recipes and fresh quality produce, firming agents are unnecessary.
-However, some home canners still like to use firming agents when making pickles.
+If you use up-to-date, tested recipes and fresh quality produce, firming agents are unnecessary.
+But some home canners still like to use firming agents when making pickles.
 Let’s review some common firming agents.

 Ice water